Have you ever heard the word Izakaya (居酒屋)?

 Because at Izakaya, they could neglect all the formalities which Samurai had to respect in official drinkings.

-You can drink and eat without putting on airs at reduced prices.
+Evenings in Izakaya occupy an indispensable part of office workers’ life.
+Because you can drink and eat without putting on airs at reduced prices.

 It’s a “stand bar” in both name and reality.